andrew-edwards/fitting-size-spectra/README.md

 # fitting-size-spectra

+**NEWS** I am currently (October 2019) converting this code into an R package, including the code for our second manuscript for fitting data that are only available in binned form (accepted subject to minor revisions).
+The code is at <https://github.com/andrew-edwards/sizeSpectra>.
+It should be easier to use than the original code, now that I know how to properly build R packages.
+I will update this page when the package is ready for use.

+---

 This is a **branch** of the **fitting-size-spectra** repository that contains the new code for our second manuscript (concerning dealing with data that are only available in binned form) in the directory **codeBinStructure/**.
 The branch will be merged into **master** at some point, I just wanted to keep it separate for now.
 If you don't understand that GitHub terminology do not worry, just see the file
 **codeBinStructure/readMeBinStructure.txt** to get started.